Vector35/Sidekick-public/docs/getting-started.md

 To set your Sidekick API Key:

-* Open the Settings tab within Binary Ninja from the `Binary Ninja->Preferences->Settings` menu
+* Open the Settings tab within Binary Ninja from the `Binary Ninja -> Preferences->Settings` menu
 * Search for `sidekick.api_key`
 * Copy one of your API keys from your Sidekick account to the `Sidekick API Key` setting